 In general, information reporting requirements will apply to payments of distributions on common shares and payments of the proceeds of the sale of common shares to some shareholders, unless an exception applies.
-Further, the payer will be required to withhold backup withholding tax if:
+Further, the payer will be required to withhold backup withholding tax at the rate of 30% (currently scheduled to be reduced to 28% by 2006) if:

-- . the payee fails to furnish a taxpayer identification number, or TIN, to the payer or to establish an exemption from backup withholding; - the Internal Revenue Service notifies the payer that the TIN furnished by the payee is incorrect; - . there has been a notified payee under reporting with respect to interest, dividends or original issue discount described in Section 3406(c) of the Internal Revenue Code; or - . there has been a failure of the payee to certify under the penalty of perjury that the payee is not subject to backup withholding under the Internal Revenue Code.
+- . the payee fails to furnish a taxpayer identification number, or TIN, to the payer or to establish an exemption from backup withholding; - . the Internal Revenue Service notifies the payer that the TIN furnished by the payee is incorrect; - . there has been a notified payee under reporting with respect to interest, dividends or original issue discount described in Section 3406(c) of the Internal Revenue Code; or - . there has been a failure of the payee to certify under the penalty of perjury that the payee is not subject to backup withholding under the Internal Revenue Code.

-Effective for dividend payments made after August 6, 2001, the backup withholding rate decreased from 31% to 30.5% for payments made in 2001 and is scheduled to be further reduced through 2006 as federal ordinary income tax rates decrease.
 Some shareholders, including corporations, will be exempt from backup withholding.
 Any amounts withheld under the backup withholding rules from a payment to a shareholder will be allowed as a credit against the shareholder's United States federal income tax and may entitle the shareholder to a refund, provided that the required information is furnished to the Internal Revenue Service.